 Thank you for a very a very entertaining and informative afternoon.

-Thank you very much for your most entertaining and enlightening talk on Tuesday.
+very much for your most entertaining and enlightening talk on Tuesday.
 It was very well received.

 With best wishes for Christmas and the New Year